aryan-t22/FunctionApp/README.md

-# CPSC 210: Fourier Series Project:
+# CPSC 210: Function App (Fourier Series) Project:

 ## *About the project:*
 **The goal of this project is to create a program that can take in a set of functions the user inputs, perform basic